IBM-MIL/android-splash-screen/README.md

 }
 ```

-If instead we moved the invocation of `postDelayed(Runnable, long)` to `onCreate()` and then didn't bother removing the `Runnable` callback in `onPause()`, the `Runnable` would end up being executed even if the app was in the background.
+If instead we moved the invocation of `postDelayed(Runnable, long)` to `onCreate()` and didn't bother removing the `Runnable` callback in `onPause()`, the `Runnable` would end up being executed even if the app was in the background.
 As a result, `MainActivity` would suddenly appear on the user's screen even though the app was no longer in an active state.

 ``` java
 // DON'T DO THIS!